Merkel hopes China-U.S. trade problems will be over soon

 That summit would aim to counter what Berlin sees as China’s divide-and-rule approach to dealing with the European bloc, as Beijing promotes global infrastructure projects under its Belt and Road development initiative that has made it an influential player in poorer eastern EU countries, such as Hungary and Greece.

+Several companies signed agreements as Merkel and Li met, including Airbus (AIR.PA) - which came to an arrangement with China’s AVIC Aircraft Corporation on assembling A320 planes in China - and German insurer Allianz (ALVG.DE), which wants to work more closely with the Bank of China.

+German engineering group Voith [VOITH.UL] and CRRC said they wanted to cooperate on electric buses and Siemens signed a memorandum of understanding with China’s State Power Investment Corporation Limited (SPIC) on developing gas turbines and cooperating on the use of hydrogen.

-Ahead of her departure for China, a prominent Hong Kong activists wrote to the chancellor urging her to be guided by her memories of life in dictatorial East Germany, and to be on her guard in her talks and business dealings with Beijing.
+Ahead of her departure for China, prominent Hong Kong activists wrote to the chancellor urging her to be guided by her memories of life in dictatorial East Germany, and to be on her guard in her talks and business dealings with Beijing.

-Hong Kong leader Carrie Lam on Wednesday withdrew an extradition bill that triggered months of often violent protests so the Chinese-ruled city, but some protesters said the move was not enough.
+Hong Kong leader Carrie Lam on Wednesday withdrew an extradition bill that triggered months of often violent protests in the Chinese-ruled city, but some protesters said the move was not enough.

-Reporting by Andreas Rinke; Writing by Michael Martina and Ben Blanchard; Editing by Jacqueline Wong and Michael Perry
+Reporting by Andreas Rinke; Writing by Michael Martina and Ben Blanchard in Beijing and Michelle Martin in Berlin; Editing by Jacqueline Wong and Michael Perry, William Maclean